Battle of Łomża: General Russian offensive in early March

 March 2 E. Radkevich gave the order to attack.
 The detachment of Major General V. Maidel (1st Cavalry Division, 1st Separate Infantry Brigade) entrenched itself on the banks of the Neman River and began to restore bridges.
 The southern flank of the army was defeated, met by a counterattack by the German 2nd Infantry and 80th Reserve Divisions.
-Up to 900 Russian soldiers were captured, the trophies of the Russian 2nd and XXVI army corps amounted to only 67 prisoners.
+Up to 900 Russian soldiers were captured, the trophies of the Russian 2nd and 26th Army Corps amounted to only 67 prisoners.
 On March 5, the offensive ceased on almost the entire sector of the Russian 10th Army.
-The Germans also suffered significant damage, and on the night of March 6, the XXI Army, XXXIX and XL reserve corps were withdrawn to a fortified position along the Augustow Canal, south of Augustow and Suwalki.
+The Germans also suffered significant damage, and on the night of March 6, the German XXI Army, XXXIX and XL Reserve Corps were withdrawn to a fortified position along the Augustow Canal, south of Augustow and Suwalki.

 The 12th Russian Army, despite a significant superiority in forces on March 3–4, were unable to complete their tasks.
-The Guards, V Army Corps and Savvich's detachment fought stubborn battles for Błędowo, Lipniki.
+The Guards, 5th Army Corps and Savvich's detachment fought stubborn battles for Błędowo, Lipniki.
 The offensive of the Guards Corps was also repelled.
-It was decided to reinforce the strike group with a brigade from the III Caucasian Corps.
+It was decided to reinforce the strike group with a brigade from the 3rd Caucasian Army Corps.